-Full-day Tours from Cusco: You will travel from Cusco or Ollantaytambo very early (from 4 am to 8 am) by train, arrive at Aguas Calientes, board the bus up to Machu Picchu, and explore Machu Picchu.
-If you want to climb the Mountain, you must always book the last shift from 9: am to 8 am and climb the mountain before the guided tour.
+Full-day Tours from Cusco: You will travel from Cusco or Ollantaytambo very early (from 4 am to 8 am) by train, arrive at Aguas Calientes, board the bus up to Machu Picchu, and explore Machu Picchu Citadel.
+If you want to climb Machu Picchu Mountain, you must always book the last shift from 9: am to 8 am and climb the mountain before the guided tour.

-Overnight Tours: If you plan to spend the night in Aguas Calientes and visit the next day Machu Picchu, then the recommendation is to have a guided tour of the citadel and, next, hike the Mountain.
+Overnight Tours: If you plan to spend the night in Aguas Calientes and visit Machu Picchu the next day, the recommendation is to have a guided tour of the citadel and then hike the Mountain.
 For this, you will need the double ticket option.

 FAQs about Machu Picchu Mountain